The complete guide to mortise and tenon joint types

 Double mortise and tenon joint is used for rails that are more than ten times their thickness.
 This means that a standard 3/4-inch thick board move than 7 1/2 inches thick should be treated this way.
 The proportion between the tenon and the spaces between is the key, and not the actual number of tenons.
 It is recommended that the space be divided into thirds, two-thirds being tenon and one-third being space, equally distrubuted along the end of the rail.
 If the rail is of a material that is prone to cupping or warping, you can leave a short haunch between the tenons and notch the mortise to match.

-How to make a mortise and tenon
+Step-by-step guide to creating a mortise and tenon joint

 The Handyman Tips Team is a group of authors that provides tips on the Handyman Tips website.
 The Handyman Tips team consists of real handymen, contractors, carpenters, woodworkers, and experts in home repairs, appliance repairs, and landscaping.
 The team is always there for visitors to the Handyman Tips website.
 If you can’t find the answer to your question on the Handyman Tips website, one of them will reply to you almost immediately if you contact them through the Ask the Handyman page!